LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  All Overclouds nodes must be pre-provisioned.
 Ironic cannot manage any for provisioning.
 -  Requires the operating system to already be installed.
 -  Repositories have to be installed and enabled manually.
--  ``os-net-config`` does not manage networks.
-Networks have to be manually set up.
 -  Validations are not supported.

 -----